Wealthineer/Turbin3-WBA-Cohort_Q3_2024/price-betting/README.md

 ## Running the scripts

 ### Preparation
+First make sure that the cluster in `Anchor.toml` is set to `devnet`.
+On localnet the switchboard program is not available.

 Make sure to add admin.json, maker.json and taker.json to the /scripts/wallets folder.
 Those are wallets in byte array format.
 The wallets need to be prefunded on devnet.
 The scripts only work fully on devnet, not localnet, since switchboard is not present on localnet.